-Do We Need To Vaccinate Our Pets Yearly?
+Do We Need To Vaccinate Our Dogs Yearly?

-A yearly dog vaccination and health examination has been the norm for dog parents for as long as I can remember.
-Many people are starting to question the need.
+A yearly dog vaccination and health examination have been the norm for dog parents for as long as most of us can remember.

-Unfortunately, the answer isn’t quite so simple…it depends.
+The answer as to whether your dog needs a yearly vaccination isn’t quite so simple…it depends.

 Whether you give your dog an annual vaccination or change to every three years depends on the manufacturer of the vaccine and the disease you are vaccinating against.